dusk-gg/dusk/docs/docs/publishing/making-money.md

 To celebrate the launch of the creator fund, **all games will earn 5x the credit amounts listed above for Nov-Dec 2024!** 🚀

-As you can tell from the numbers, the creator fund tries to prioritize high-quality games that players love coming back to and sharing with their friends more than raw playtime.
+As you can tell from the numbers, the creator fund tries to prioritize high-quality games that players love coming back to and sharing with their friends.

 ## See Stats and Earnings